On this page

 Sometimes, your child may be in a group of children of a similar age.
 In others, they will be with a mix of ages.

-At least 50% of the adults who work with children at teacher-led services must be qualified early learning teachers, but some centres may have more than this.
+At least 50% of the adults who work with children at teacher-led services must be qualified early learning teachers, but some may have more than this.

 - hours they are open for